Intercom System in Egypt Main Unit

 - Power Button: Turns the system on or off.

-Key Features of Telephones in Intercom Systems
+Key Features of Telephones in Intercom Systems in Egypt

 - Earpiece (Receiver): Used for listening to incoming audio privately during a call.